A note on revelation principle from an energy perspective: Energy matrices

 \emph{Table 2: A simplified energy matrix of $I$ agents and the designer}.\\

-In terms of computer science, when agents' strategies are actions instead of plans of action, the complexity of the energy consumed by the designer in $\Gamma_{direct}$ is $\mathcal{O}(I)$, which cannot be neglected.
-Therefore, in order to make the direct revelation mechanism $\Gamma_{direct}$ work, an energy condition should be added: \emph{The designer possesses enough energy, at least the sum of energy that all agents would consume when they participate the original indirect mechanism $\Gamma$}.
+In terms of computer science, when agents' strategies are actions instead of messages (\emph{i.e.}, plans of action), the complexity of the energy consumed by the designer in $\Gamma_{direct}$ is $\mathcal{O}(I)$, which cannot be neglected.
+Therefore, in order to make the direct revelation mechanism $\Gamma_{direct}$ work, an additional energy condition should be added as follows:\\ \emph{Energy condition}: The designer possesses enough energy, at least the sum of energy that all agents would consume when they participate the original indirect mechanism $\Gamma$.